Dr Greger’s How Not to Die Cookbook (review)

 Rather than emphasising all nutrients, the Nutrient Optimiser algorithm identifies the nutrients that you are not getting in large quantities and identifies foods that will boost those nutrients.

-As the husband of someone who has had type 1 diabetes for three decades, I also see the importance of eating food that doesn’t require massive amounts of insulin to maintain normal healthy blood sugar levels.
+As the husband of someone who has had type 1 diabetes for three decades, I also see the importance of eating food that doesn’t require large doses of insulin to maintain normal healthy blood sugar levels.

 There is value in managing dietary insulin load to make sure you don’t need massive levels of insulin to stabilise your blood sugar.
 The food insulin index data shows us that our glucose response is proportional to the carbohydrate we eat.